There are some important points to consider at the stage of the startup process when just searching for startup company ideas.

 Why should people choose you rather than one of the other companies that operate in the same marketplace?
 This is one of the questions that you simply can’t avoid answering at some point in your venture.

 The ideal answer is that you are the better option in at least one aspect.
 Maybe you are cheaper, quicker or give a more polished end product.

 If you can’t find at least one thing that you do better than everyone else then it is time to rack your brains in order to find a way of adding extra value.
 Give people a good reason to choose you and the chances are that they will do so.

 Be Proud of What You Do

-There is no denying that getting involved in a start up business is something that takes over your life.
-Like me, you are sure to waken up in the night when great new ideas strike you or find that your mind wanders to work when you are watching a movie.
+There is no denying that getting involved in a start-up business is something that takes over your life.
+Like me, you are sure to wake up in the night when great new ideas strike you or find that your mind wanders to work when you are watching a movie.